aalokyadav96/aalokyadav96/README.md

 ----------

 **Things I have been working on:::**
-- Teleportation
-- Conciousness transfer
-- Shape shifting sand
-- Artificial tissues and humans
-- Cross species genetics
+- nothing
+- A lot of things

 *************************************